cabrerahector/wordpress-popular-posts/readme.txt

 = 2.3.2 =
 * The ability to enable / disable the Ajax Update has been removed.
 It introduced a random bug that doubled the views count of some posts / pages.
 Will be added back when a fix is ready.
 * Fixed a bug preventing the cat parameter from excluding categories (widget was not affected by this).
-* FAQ section (Settings / Wordpress Popular Posts / FAQ) updated.
+* FAQ section (Settings / WordPress Popular Posts / FAQ) updated.
 * Added french translation.
 (Thanks, Le Raconteur!)

 = 2.3.1 =